 Hiking for two weeks is a lot different than hiking for a few days over a long weekend.
 You have to worry about getting clean periodically, resupplying your food bag, taking rest days, emotional ups and downs, and getting the right amount of nutrition.

-I also took a half day of rest, just north of the Hudson River, which helped break the monotony of the trip and gave me little rest.
-After an afternoon off, I enjoyed my hike a lot more and really started to amp up my daily mileage.
+I also took a half-day of rest, just north of the Hudson River, which helped break the monotony of the trip and gave me little rest.
+After an afternoon off, I enjoyed my hike a lot more and really started to ramp up my daily mileage.
 All part of the journey, I guess.

 About the New York Appalachian Trail